 Poetry in America courses are filmed on location whenever possible.
 Course participants will make virtual visits to historic sites and natural habitats from Cape Cod to Oregon to California, and to classrooms across the country, observing teachers at public, independent, and charter schools in New York, Massachusetts, Illinois, Connecticut, and California.

 Poetry in America for Teachers: Earth, Sea, Sky will empower English Language Arts, Science, and History teachers nationwide to work across disciplines to address challenges confronting the natural world.

-All Poetry in America participants can enroll via the Harvard Extension School for undergraduate and graduate credit, or professional development hours (noncredit), at a heavily discounted rate (4 credits OR 90 PD hours, for $250).
+All Poetry in America participants can enroll via the Harvard Extension School for undergraduate and graduate credit (4 credits), or professional development hours (noncredit option; 90 PD hours).
 This course is entirely online, and allows participants to fit weekly coursework into their own schedules.
 There are no regularly scheduled class sessions.

-Generous support for this project is provided by The Poetry Foundation, The Harvard University Center for the Environment, NextGen America, and the Favorite Poem Project
+Generous support for this project was provided by The Poetry Foundation, The Harvard University Center for the Environment, NextGen America, and the Favorite Poem Project.